Being Intentional with Your Nonprofit Partnerships

 Why Being Intentional is Critical

 A research study on consumer values in 2022 found that consumers want to do business with brands that are “sustainable, purposeful, and contribute positively to society.”
-Understanding these consumer desires means your organization can focus on representing those things yourself and intentionally partnering with other organizations that value the same things.
-Meeting consumer needs is one reason being intentional is critical.
+Understanding these consumer desires means your organization can focus on representing those things yourself and intentionally foster nonprofit partnerships with other organizations that value those things.
+Meeting consumer needs and expectations is one reason.
 There are others too.

 Competitive Advantage

 Unique suppliers allow your nonprofit to enhance its offerings.
-It will also provide healthy competition for their business, allowing them to grow alongside you.
+These partnerships will also provide healthy competition for their business, allowing them to grow alongside you.
 Searching for various suppliers and partners lets you be more specific about what you need from each.
 Your nonprofit will run more efficiently and cost-effectively.

-When you diversify your supply chain and partnerships, you open yourself up to new ideas from emerging small businesses.
+When your nonprofit organization diversifies its your supply chain and partnerships, you open yourself up to new ideas from emerging small businesses.
 You may find new products and services from well-known organizations, but they aren’t always willing to take the same risks or think outside the box.
 You want your nonprofit to function at its highest potential, and being intentional will lead to innovative changes to get you there.

 Access to New Markets

 Adding variety to your partnerships will broaden your community.
 Women-led small businesses are the minority, but the number of women-owned businesses grew by 21% between 2014 and 2019.
-They now make up 42% of all businesses in the U.S. It’s easier than ever to find partnerships that support women.
+They now make up 42% of all businesses in the U.S. It’s easier than ever to find small business, government, and nonprofit partnerships that support women.
 You will attract new community members as you connect with other suppliers, who may provide better benefits to your organization.

-A woman's hands typing on a laptop and a smartphone
+A woman's hands typing on a laptop while holding a smartphone.

 Ways to be Intentional and Support Women-Owned Businesses